Code of Conduct

 in each case without your further consent being necessary.

-20. An AHO may apply additional terms and conditions in relation to your registration, including, but not limited to, the collection of your personal information.
+19. An AHO may apply additional terms and conditions in relation to Your registration, including, but not limited to,

 Insurance and Membership Cancellation

-23. Subject to any requirements of the AHO's constitution, you must notify the AHO in writing if you wish to cancel your registration.
-Following the AHO's confirmation to you of your registration cancellation, you will have no entitlement to the benefits that attach to Participants.
+cancel your registration.
+Following the AHO's confirmation to You of Your registration cancellation, You will have no entitlement to the benefits that attach to Participants.

-24. Refunds will only be provided in the circumstances set out in the HA Refund Policy.
+23. Refunds may be provided but only in the circumstances set out in the HA Refund Policy.

 Parent/Guardian Declaration